-- Take the tylenol, the gabantin and the celecoxib first to releive the pain. - Add the narcotic only if your pain is not relieved by tylenol, the nerve pain pill, and the anti-inflammatory.
+- Take the Tylenol, the gabapentin, and the celecoxib first to relieve the pain. - Add the narcotic only if your pain is not relieved with the other medications.

 If the anti-inflammatory and pain medicine are causing burning or pain in your stomach, stop taking them right away and call your surgeon.